Achievable logoAchievable logo

 Work

-Work is defined as the product of force (F), distance (d), and the cosine of the angle (θ) between the force and the displacement, represented by the equation W=Fdcosθ.
-This equation measures the energy transferred when a force is applied over a distance.
-The standard unit of work is the Joule, which is equivalent to a Newton-meter (N⋅ m) or kg⋅m2/s2.
+Work is the product of force (F), distance (d), and the cosine of the angle (θ) between the force and the displacement: W=Fdcosθ.
+This equation measures the energy transferred when a force acts over a distance.
+The standard unit of work is the Joule, which is equivalent to a Newton-meter (N⋅m) or kg⋅m2/s2.

-When the force is perpendicular to the displacement, no work is done, because the cosine of 90 is zero; for example, carrying a bucket of water horizontally involves no work on the bucket’s movement despite the effort required to hold it.
-The cosine function in the formula determines whether the work is positive or negative based on the angle between the applied force and the direction of movement.
+When the force is perpendicular to the displacement, no work is done because the cosine of 90 is zero.
+For example, carrying a bucket of water horizontally does no work on the bucket’s horizontal motion, even though you still have to exert force to hold it up.
+The cosine term in the formula determines whether the work is positive, negative, or zero based on the angle between the force and the motion.

-The gravitational field does work in a manner that is independent of the path taken, because gravity always acts vertically.
-This means that any movement perpendicular to the gravitational force—such as horizontal or sideward motion—does not contribute to the work done.
-For instance, pushing an object up a frictionless inclined plane at a constant speed requires the same work as directly lifting it to the same height.
-Similarly, sliding down a frictionless inclined plane results in the same gravitational work as if the object were in free fall from that height.
+The gravitational field does work in a way that is independent of the path taken because gravity always acts vertically.
+Motion perpendicular to gravity (horizontal or sideways motion) doesn’t contribute to gravitational work.
+For instance, pushing an object up a frictionless inclined plane at a constant speed requires the same work as lifting it straight up to the same height.
+Similarly, sliding down a frictionless inclined plane involves the same gravitational work as free fall from that height.

 Mechanical advantage

-Mechanical advantage enables a small input force to produce a larger output force, allowing heavy loads to be moved more efficiently.
-This principle is achieved through simple machines such as lever arms and pulleys, which extend the distance over which the force is applied.
+Mechanical advantage lets a small input force produce a larger output force, making it easier to move heavy loads.
+Simple machines such as lever arms and pulleys do this by increasing the distance over which the input force is applied.

-• The work-kinetic energy theorem states that the work done on an object is converted into its kinetic energy; mathematically, the work (F⋅d) is equal to 21mv2.
+• The work-kinetic energy theorem states that the work done on an object becomes its kinetic energy; mathematically, the work (F⋅d) is equal to 21mv2.

 • When gravity performs work on an object, the energy change is given by mgh, which also equals ½mv2.
 This kinetic energy can be used to perform work, such as moving an object up an incline (½mv2=mgh) or overcoming friction (½mv2=Ffriction⋅d).